 A detailed map of the site is also available from the Visitor Centre for just £3.00, to help you find your way around the 150 acres and over 200 memorials.

 As well as purchasing a map or guidebook to navigate your way around the grounds, you may need help to find a particular dedication.
 Our team are always happy to help visitors find memorials, paviours, benches and trees located across the Arboretum.

 Please ask at Reception, where a member of our team will be happy to perform a dedication search on your behalf.
 Please note in order to help the search we will require as much information as possible, including the correct spelling of any names.
 To help you navigate to the dedication we can provide you with a small map, as a guide.
 There is no charge for this service however a small donation is appreciated to help cover the administration costs.

 Accessibility information can be found on our Plan your visit page.

 VISITORS WITH DOGS

 Working assistance dogs accompanying their handlers are welcome at this site.
 Other dogs are not allowed in the formal grounds of the Arboretum, or on or near the memorials.
 Visitors wanting to walk dogs on the site should use the public footpath only and are asked to keep them on leads at all times.
 A map of the footpath can be collected from Reception.
-Please note that the Arboretum has no dog waste bins and our parking area provides no shade for dogs left in cars.
+Please note that the Arboretum parking area provides no shade for dogs left in cars.